Ergomagnetosphere, Ejection Disc, Magnetopause in M87. I Global Flow of Mass, Angular Momentum, Energy and Current: Summary and Discussion

 In this paper, we have a developed an alternative interpretation of recent observations of M87 that have imaged the region around its 6.5 billion solar mass black hole and the innermost parts of the limb-brightened jets it produces.
 We have argued that, just as the observations span scales from the event horizon $\sim10^{15}\,{\rm cm}$ to those larger than the Bondi radius, $\gtrsim10^{21}\,{\rm cm}$, our understanding must involve a comparable range of scales connected by conservation laws associated with mass, angular momentum, energy and electrical current.
 We propose that the major power source for both the jets and the disc of infalling gas, is not gravitational energy but rotational energy of the black hole.
 In other words, in sources like M87, ``nature'' is more important than ``nurture''.

 More specifically, this hypothesis has the consequence that almost all of the gas that joins the disc around the Bondi radius is ejected from smaller radii $\sim10^{16-20}\,{\rm cm}$ with a natural feedback allowing just enough mass to accumulate and magnetic flux to be trapped near the black hole to allow outward transport of energy through a relatively cool and thin disc to power the outflow.
 (This is analogous to the sun finding a stable equilibrium where its central temperature is high enough to allow nuclear reactions to compensate its loss of energy by radiation.)
-This model, which is an extension of the ideas presented in \cite{blandford99,1999ASPC..160..265B}, is very different from the MAD/MCAF models where there is a conservative flow of mass through a hot, yet radiatively inefficient, torus.
-The other difference is that our model invokes an ergomagnetosphere to transfer efficiently a fraction of the rotational power to the disc.
+This model, which is an extension of the ideas presented in \cite{blandford99,1999ASPC..160..265B}, is very different from the MAD/MCAF models and other simulations of accretion discs where there is a conservative flow of mass through a hot, yet radiatively inefficient, torus.
+The other difference is that our model invokes an ergomagnetosphere to transfer efficiently a fraction of the rotational power from the spinning black hole to the disc.

 We have argued that the outflow is likely to take the form of a MHD wind in which cold gas is flung out centrifugally.
+The wind is carrying away most of the mass over a range of radii in contrast to the results of simulations \citep{Zhu2018}.
 This wind is supposed to be confined laterally by infalling gas at high latitude.
 Again, we expect that there is a global feedback mechanism which lets the mass loss adjust locally so that sufficient power flows outward through the disc to allow it to escape.
 With the wind, a combination of toroidal magnetic field and bulk flow transmit this stress to small cylindrical radius providing active collimation of the jets.

 Four interfaces are a major feature of this interpretation (shown in Fig.~\ref{fig:Fig1}).
 Firstly, there is the magnetopause which separates the infall from the disc wind on a scale which we suppose is $\varpi_{\rm ed}\sim10^{20}\,{\rm cm}$.
 The interface may be observable.